June 2025 litter

 3: One of the 3 "elective" tests: Thyroid, or Cardiac Exam, or Sebaceous Adenitis biopsy (skin condition)

 Luna has had the 2 required tests, an advanced cardiac exam, and has had an additional series of genetic tests for conditions like bleeding disorders, drug resistance, and neonatal encephalopathy that are not required.
 All of her tests have been normal/negative.
+Her hips were rated as Excellent! :)

 Clearly, we cannot test for every single medical problem a dog might develop during his/her life, but we CAN test for the serious, genetically-linked conditions, which is an important part of responsible breeding.